 It is best to work in a section of three LowPro corrugations (See bottom of page 10).
 Glue in place the LowPro and Side Wall Inserts without fully pressing into place.
 Then install the sheet foam between the LowPro Inserts.
-Press firmly on either side of the LowPro Inserts to fully seat the inserts and sheet foam at one surface.
+Press firmly on either side of the LowPro Inserts to fully seat the inserts and sheet foam at one time.
+This method will produce a more uniform surface.